saschadiercks/personalNews/README.md

 ### Usage of gulp

-1. Make sure, you have node.js installed on your computer (https://nodejs.org/en/)
+1. Make sure, you have node.js installed on your computer (https://nodejs.org/en/) or `brew install node` if you're on a mac
 2. run `npm install gulp-cli -g` to install gulp
 3. run `npm install` to install gulp in your project
 4. run `gulp sass:watch` to compile SASS on the fly